37th-Hour-Software-Solutions/YourTour-Server/documentation/API.md

 ## Design

 The API should follow RESTful principles and expect and return consistent formats.
 For example, `GET` requests should expect query parameters and `POST` requests should expect a JSON body.
-All requests should be authenticated with a JWT token in the `Authorization` header using the `AuthenticateToken` middleware from `middleware/auth.js`.
+All requests should be authenticated with a JWT access token in the `Authorization` header using the `AuthenticateAccessToken` middleware from `middleware/auth.js`.
 All responses should be in JSON format as follows:

 ```json
 {